-- (i) Corresponds mainly to FONAVI contributions pending transfer to the Ministry of Economy and Finance MEF for collections made by the National Superintendency of Tax Administration SUNAT of FONAVI contributions made by taxpayers who have tax stability under Law No. 27071. - During 2018, the Fund reclassified approximately S/ 57,771,000 from the account "FONAVI Contributions to be transferred to the MEF" to the account "FONAVI Collection under Law No. 26969", for collections that would be subsequently transferred to the Ad Hoc Commission. - (ii) Corresponds to checks drawn from 1999 to 2016, pending collection by the beneficiary.
-These checks were issued for the refund of FONAVI contributions according to communications from the National Tax Superintendence SUNAT, in charge of collecting these resources. - (b) Corresponds to Bonos Familiares Habitaciones (BFH) and/or Bono de protección de vivienda vulnerable (BVPP) to be returned to the MVCS or disbursed to technical entities (builders) for financing the BFH and that of the family groups that accessed the Techo Propio program.
+(i) Corresponds mainly to FONAVI contributions pending transfer to the Ministry of Economy and Finance - MEF for collections made by the National Superintendency of Tax Administration - SUNAT of FONAVI contributions made by taxpayers who have tax stability under Law No. 27071.

+During 2018, the Fund reclassified approximately S/ 57,771,000 from the account "FONAVI Contributions to be transferred to the MEF" to the account "FONAVI Collection under Law No. 26969", for collections that would be subsequently transferred to the Ad Hoc Commission.

+- (ii) Corresponds to checks drawn from 1999 to 2016, pending collection by the beneficiary.
+These checks were issued for the refund of FONAVI contributions according to communications from the National Tax Superintendence - SUNAT, in charge of collecting these resources. - (b) Corresponds to Bonos Familiares Habitaciones (BFH) and/or Bono de Protección de Vivienda Vulnerable (BVPP) to be returned to the MVCS or disbursed to technical entities (builders) for financing the BFH and that of the family groups that accessed the Techo Propio program.
 During 2022, the Fund received resources from the MVCS for this purpose, through Agreements No. 001-2022 for S/ 523,618,000 respectively. - (c) Corresponds to the balance of the monetary funds received from the MVCS, pending allocation to the beneficiaries who request the products offered by the Fund.
-The Fund allocates these resources through COFIDE, when disbursements are authorized to the IFIs for approved loans. - (d) Corresponds to the funds received from the MVCS that were assigned to the credits authorized to the IFI (for the MIHOGAR Project credit and the New Housing Credits), after reviewing compliance with the requirements established in the respective regulations. - (e) Corresponds to the balances to be paid to the technical entities on behalf of the eligible family groups that accessed the Techo Propio and New Housing Acquisition Program.
-This balance includes the savings deposited by the family group in the Fund's accounts. - (f) Corresponds to the balances to be paid to the eligible family groups that accessed the Bono Alquiler Vivienda (BAV).
+The Fund makes the allocation of these resources through COFIDE, when the disbursements to the IFI for the approved credits are authorized. - (d) Corresponds to the funds received from the MVCS that were assigned to the credits authorized to the IFI (for the MIHOGAR Project credit and the New Housing Credits), after reviewing compliance with the requirements established in the respective regulations. - (e) Corresponds to the balances to be paid to the technical entities on behalf of the eligible family groups that accessed the Techo Propio and New Housing Acquisition Program.
+This balance includes the savings deposited by the family group in the Fund's accounts. - (f) Corresponds to the balances payable to the eligible family groups that accessed the Housing Lease Bond (BAV).
 This balance includes the savings deposited by the family group in the Fund's accounts. - (g) Corresponds to the balances pending allocation of the resources received from the AFD (French Development Agency) under the LAIF Agreement.
 These resources are an aid to sub-borrowers to compensate for interest not collected by the Fund.